-- Employees who receive at least \$20 a month in combined tips from all sources (e.g., cash, credit cards) must report their tips to their local time keeping facility on or before the tenth of the month subsequent to that in which the tips were received. - Employees must report their cash tips on the "OBS Unscheduled Time Sheet" (NRPC 3057) under the "Tips" line. - Credit Card tips are automatically reported to Revenue Operations to be paid by Payroll through your paycheck when the Food and Beverage Sales Report is processed. - Employees may use IRS Form 4070A, "Daily Record of Tips," for their convenience in recording tips and for their own records. - Tips will be taxed and reported as income on employees' W-2 forms at the end of the calendar year.

-- Allocated Tip Requirement Employees who work job code SF112 Service Attendants (TIP); SF128
+- Employees who receive at least \$20 a month in combined tips from all sources (e.g., cash, credit cards) must report their tips to their local time keeping facility on or before the tenth of the month subsequent to that in which the tips were received. - Employees must report their cash tips on the "OBS Unscheduled Time Sheet" (NRPC 3057) under the "Tips" line. - Credit card tips that haven't been paid out are automatically reported to Revenue Operations to be paid through payroll when the Food and Beverage Sales Report is processed. - If there are multiple recipients, their names and the amount owed must be noted on the Food and Beverage sales report envelope. - Employees may use IRS Form 4070A, "Daily Record of Tips," for their convenience in recording tips and for their own records. - Tips will be taxed and reported as income on employees' W-2 forms at the end of the calendar year. - Allocated Tip Requirement Employees who work job code SF112 Service Attendants (TIP); SF128